Vince Redd

 Vincent Edward Redd (born September 1, 1985) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
 He was signed by the New England Patriots as an undrafted free agent in 2008.
 He played college football for the Virginia Cavaliers and Liberty Flames.

 Redd was also a member of the Kansas City Chiefs, Calgary Stampeders, Alabama Vipers, Hartford Colonials and New Yorker Lions.

-Early years
+Early life

 Redd attended Elizabethton High School in Elizabethton, Tennessee, and was listed as the No. 12 defensive end nationally.
 He was named to the Orlando Sentinel All-Southern team after he tallied 104 tackles in his career.
-Redd was also a standout on the basketball team and also lettered in track, setting the state record in the 400 M relay (later being broke by Craig Bowling, also from Elizabethton) and finished fourth in the state championship in the shot put as a junior.
+Redd was also a standout on the basketball team and lettered in track and field, where he helped set the state record in the 400-meter relay.
+That record was later broken by Craig Bowling, also from Elizabethton.
+Additionally, Redd finished fourth in the state championship in the shot put as a junior.